NethServer/nethserver-cockpit/docs/docs/api/system-accounts-provider.md

 - IpAddress: a valid free IP address, validated using also dcipaddr system validator
 - Workgroup: a simple hostname, maximum 15 chars

+Constraints for `changeadip`:
+- IpAddress: a valid free IP address, validated using also dcipaddr system validator

 Constraints for `remotead`: